ElucidataInc/polly-docs/docs/Data Lake.md

 ![Repository Dashboard](../img/Discover/single_1.png)

-Click on the below icon to start the single cell app.
+Click on the below icon to start the Single Cell app.

 ![single cell App](../img/Discover/single_2.png)

-The app will open and you should see the overview page which contains a brief Overview of the application, the Scope and Caveats as shown below.
+The app will open and you should see the overview page which contains a brief overview of the application, scope and caveats as shown below.

 ![App Description](../img/Discover/single_3.png)